Kart racing game: History

+The precursor of kart racing video games was Hanna-Barbera's Wacky Races franchise, featuring the concept of odd and unusual vehicles assigned to each of the characters, and the use of over-the-top vehicular combat elements.

-Power Drift featured go-kart racing in 1988, but Super Mario Kart (1992) is cited to have popularized the kart racing genre, being the first kart racing game to implement combat elements within races.
+Power Drift featured go-kart racing in 1988, but Super Mario Kart (1992) is cited to have popularised the kart racing genre, being the first kart racing game to implement combat elements within races.
 The game was also slower than other racing games of the time due to hardware limitations, prompting its developers to use a go-kart theme.
-Since then, many kart racing games have been released, featuring characters ranging from Nicktoons to South Park.
-The Crash Bandicoot franchise has a spin-off series of five kart racing video games.
+Since then, many kart racing games have been released, with franchises such as Nicktoons and South Park featuring such games.
+The Crash Bandicoot franchise in particular (starting with Crash Team Racing in 1999) consists of numerous kart racing video games.

 The Mario Kart series is often considered as the pioneer of kart racing series, and is the most successful in the genre, topping other popular games such as Diddy Kong Racing.
 Though the genre seems to have been the most popular among developers during the 1990s, Mario Kart DS (2005), and Mario Kart Wii (2008) became two of the best-selling kart racing games.
-In the late 2010s, Mario Kart 8 became the best-selling racing video game of all time.
+In the late 2010s, Mario Kart 8 and its Deluxe port became the best-selling racing video game of all time.
 The kart racing mobile game GKART/QQ Speed (2010), which was heavily inspired by Mario Kart, became one of the highest-grossing mobile games.